 The Australia talent market is highly informed and highly influential: A two-sided market that shares feedback and insights on social networking sites to get the low down on future employees and potential candidates to learn about culture.

-At the same time, the recruitment strategies are drowned in a noisy market: There’s huge amounts of chatter and conjecture out there in social media land, yet very little evidence and substance.
+At the same time, the recruitment strategies (see agile recruiting) are drowned in a noisy market: There’s huge amounts of chatter and conjecture out there in social media land, yet very little evidence and substance.

 matches on a daily basis.